citiesskylines-csur/CSUR-Document/en/docs/guide/getting-started.md

 CSUR contains a very large number of road assets, and it is very likely that you will be only using a part of them in your city build.
 Besides, the CSUR road packs follow a dependency structure that roads in one pack need to be used together with roads in another pack.
 For example, you cannot use the M-series roads only because they don't create intersections.
 Below is a diagram giving a general idea about how to choose the right set of CSUR contents to subscribe to.

+Having subscribed to the necessary assets and mods, you're almost all set to build your first CSUR network either in an existing savegame or on a new map.
+After starting the game, **make sure you have turned ON CSUR Loader and CSUR Toolbox (if you use M-series roads) in Content Manager** because mods are not enabled by default.
+Then hit the New Game or Load Game button, and you're ready to go!
+- For instructions on how to use the R-series (non-modular) CSUR roads, please visit the [Using Non-modular Roads](tutorial-r.md) tutorial page.
+- For instructions on how to use the M-series (modular) CSUR roads, please visit the [Using Modular Roads](tutorial-m.md) tutorial page.